-French-based petroleum company, Rubis, officially opened the doors of its multi-million dollar state-of-the-art headquarters for the Caribbean in Welches, St Thomas, on Wednesday, ending years of leasing at their location in Spring Garden.
+French-based petroleum company, Rubis, officially opened the doors of its multi-million dollar state-of-the-art headquarters for the Caribbean in Welches, St Thomas, in June 2017, ending years of leasing at their location in Spring Garden.

 The project has been heralded as a huge success by both the client and developers whose ambitious 14-month mandate allowed for minimal “wiggle room” given that the lease for their Spring Garden location was not being renewed.